+in all these areas

+commitment to

-Scott R. Beach, PhD 3 PROGRAMS issues, UCSUR develops interdisciplinary research programs that address regional and national policy issues.
-The resources described in the next section are provided by one or more of these programs.
-As new policy issues emerge, UCSUR is prepared to facilitate and coordinate the development of additional programs identified by interested faculty.
-Existing research programs include the following: n response to faculty interests and current domestic policy Gerontology Initiates, coordinates, and facilitates research on aging.
-In collaboration with faculty in more than a dozen different disciplines (e.g., psychiatry, anesthesiology, rheumatology, nursing, epidemiology, engineering, computer science), program faculty and staff play an active role in developing proposals for research focused on psychosocial, behavioral, cognitive, and physical aspects of aging.
-Qualitative Data Analysis Offers a rigorous approach to qualitative data collection and analysis, including focus group facilitation; in-depth interviewing; cognitive interviewing; analysis of textual or website information; audio and video transcription and analysis; data preparation, cleaning, and management; codebook development and testing, coding and multi-coder adjudication; reliability and validity reporting; and results analysis and reporting.
-Survey Research Maintains a highly experienced staff of survey professionals, trained interviewers, and data management specialists.
+Initiates, coordinates, and facilitates research on aging.
+In collaboration with faculty in more than a dozen different disciplines (e.g., Psychiatry, Anesthesiology, Rheumatology, Nursing, Epidemiology, Engineering, Computer Science), program faculty and staff play an active role in developing proposals for research focused on psychosocial, behavioral, cognitive, and physical aspects of aging.

+Qualitative Data Analysis

+Offers a rigorous approach to qualitative data collection and analysis, including focus group facilitation; in-depth interviewing; cognitive interviewing; analysis of textual or website information; audio and video transcription and analysis; data preparation, cleaning, and management; codebook development and testing, coding and multi-coder adjudication; reliability and validity reporting; and results analysis and reporting.

+Survey Research

+Maintains a highly experienced staff of survey professionals, trained interviewers, and data management specialists.
 Services are available to faculty, staff, and students throughout the University and to local, state, and federal agencies and others working in the public interest.
 Offers the capability to execute any or all phases of a survey research project, including sample design, questionnaire construction, data collection, data processing, statistical analysis, and reporting.
 Features a 45-line telephone bank for Computer-Assisted Telephone Interviewing (CATI).

-Urban and Regional Analysis Promotes scholarly analysis of urban and regional development through multidisciplinary research and technical assistance in local, national, and international issues.
+Urban and Regional Analysis

+Promotes scholarly analysis of urban and regional development through multidisciplinary research and technical assistance in local, national and international issues.
 Furthers our understanding of the causes and consequences of regional economic development and social change, enhances the analytic basis for public policy decisions and civic engagement, aids in the evaluation of policy alternatives, and applies GIS and neighborhood indicators to understand community revitalization.
-Projects conducted in all these areas illustrate the Center's commitment to enhancing scientific understanding of social phenomena while generating information for improved policymaking in both the public and private sectors.